 - Chapter 13 bankruptcy does not cover alimony, child support, student loans, and others

 Like Chapter 7 bankruptcy, however, there are certain state and federal exemptions.
-New Hampshire is one of the few states that lets residents choose between whether they’d prefer the state or the federal exemptions, and the benefit of each is dependent on your unique financial situation.
+New Hampshire and Massachusetts are some of the few states that allow residents to choose between whether they’d prefer the state or the federal exemptions, and the benefit of each is dependent on your unique financial situation.

-For Legal Help With Your Bankruptcy, Call Robert H. Prince Immediately!
+For Legal Help With Your Bankruptcy, Call Attorney Robert H. Prince

 While under the duress of massive debt, it can feel as if you’ll never be able to be free of constant calls, letters, and warnings from your creditors.
 Fortunately, by filing for Chapter 13 bankruptcy, you can escape your debts and put your finances back on track.
 Due to the complexities and the importance of this action, it is highly advised that you acquire the counsel and services of an experienced bankruptcy attorney.

-At the Law Office of Robert H. Prince, we put your financial interests at the forefront of our bankruptcy strategies.
-We’ll guide you through this process with industry-leading legal advice while representing your bankruptcy in courts, if applicable.
-For a free consultation with the leading bankruptcy attorney in New Hampshire, call the Law Office of Robert H. Prince today at 617-721-9141 or 603-401-0409.
+At the Law Office of Robert H. Prince, I put your financial interests at the forefront of our bankruptcy strategies.
+I’ll guide you through this process with experienced legal advice.
+For a free consultation, call the Law Office of Robert H. Prince today at 617-721-9141 or 603-401-0409.